Using FusionAuth on Docker

 search_data:

-After running docker compose up you should see a line like this in the output:
+After running docker compose up -d you should see a line like this in the logs, which you can access using the command docker compose logs -f fusionauth:

 FusionAuth log messages indicating a plugin has been successfully installed